mporan/list-control/README.md

 - **[View demo app](https://apex.oracle.com/pls/apex/poran/r/list-control)**
 - Download demo app:
-Demo app export file is located in repository demo-app directory.
+Demo app export file is located in the repository 'demo-app' directory.
 It can be imported to APEX 20.1 or above.
 If you have a previous version, you can import to [apex.oracle.com](https://apex.oracle.com/en/) account.

 ## How it Works